Future of Synthetic Food Colors: Beyond Petroleum-based Dyes

 • Gardenia Blue: Derived from G. jasminoides fruits found in Vietnam, China, Japan, and Taiwan.
 It is already being used in a number of Asian snacks and has potential for wider applications in other kinds of snacks.

 • Butterfly Pea Flower Extract: They are useful as a natural blue colorant, they have a longer shelf life, and they bloom all year.
+It offers a pH-sensitive palette that can shift from blue to purple as well as green.
+It has been approved for alcoholic and non-alcoholic beverages, ice creams, candies, and snacks.

 Natural Food Colors